Don’t you hate it when health “gurus” like Dr. Oz tell us how to live?

 Dehydration is a leading form of illness and death and there is absolutely zero reason why it should be this way.

 Wellness manufacturers are partly to blame for this.
 They advertise products that are healthier than water.
-Or they put out so called “Vitamin Water” (please look on the back, the stuff is full of more sugar than Coke is).
+Or they put out so called “Vitamin Water” (please look on the back, the stuff is practically as bad as Coca Cola).
+A 591ml bottle of VitaminWater contains 120 calories and 21 grams of sugar.

 When it comes to drinking nothing beats water.